VRIO

-Question of value
+An earlier version of this framework used the acronym VRIN: value, rarity, imitability and (non)-substitutability.
+The VRIN format was first proposed by Jay Barney in 1991 and made available as VRIO in 1995.

+Overview

+Value

-The basic question asked by the V in the VRIO framework for internal analysis is “Is this resource or capability valuable to the firm?”
-In this case, the definition of value is whether or not the resource or capability works to exploit an opportunity or mitigate a threat in the marketplace.
-If it does do one of those two things, it can be considered a strength of the company.
-However, if it does not work to exploit an opportunity or mitigate a threat, it is a weakness.
+The question of value is whether the resource or capability is valuable to the firm, where the definition of valuable is whether the resource or capability works to exploit an opportunity or mitigate a threat in the marketplace.
+Generally, this exploitation of opportunity or mitigation of threat will result in an increase in revenues or a decrease in costs.
 Occasionally, some resources or capabilities could be considered strengths in one industry and weaknesses in a different one.

 Six common examples of opportunities firms could attempt to exploit are: